 Second, we conduct a structural impulse response analysis identifying the structural shocks of the model with a recursive Cholesky scheme.
-The core identifying assumption is that the the financial sector variables respond on impact to the other shocks, while the response of the real sector variables occurs with a lag.
+The core identifying assumption is that the financial sector variables respond on impact to the other shocks, while the response of the real sector variables occurs with a lag.
 In the real sector, we include an economic activity index, a policy rate, and an economic policy uncertainty index which is ordered last within the macro block.

 We find that the crypto market factor does not respond to shocks to the traditional stock market factor.
 On the contrary, a positive shock to the crypto factor causes an increase in stock returns as well.
-The crypto shock also shows that crypto returns are autocorrelated and significantly persistent for three weeks, in violation of market efficiency.
+The crypto shock also shows that crypto returns are autocorrelated and significantly persistent for three weeks, consistent with the momentum trading hypothesis.
 The response of the stock returns to the crypto shock also remains positive for up to four weeks.
 The lack of feedback from stocks to the crypto market reflects the hypothesis that cryptocurrencies are largely independent from traditional markets.
-However, the effect of crypto markets on traditional markets is a first indication that a broader transmission channel could be in place.
-We characterize this effect by showing that it could be explained by the correspondence with broader common shocks hitting financial investors across markets.
+However, the effect of crypto markets on traditional markets indicates that a broader transmission channel could be in place.
+We characterize this effect by showing that it could be explained by the concurrence of factors affecting crypto investors' beliefs about the general economic and financial conditions.

 Third, we uncover a novel effect of economic policy uncertainty shocks on crypto markets.
-This effect takes different forms relative to the country of origin of the uncertainty.
-Cryptocurrencies can provide either hedging or safe-haven opportunities against EPU.
-On the one hand, cryptocurrencies and traditional stock returns move in opposite directions in response to an U.S. EPU shock.
+Cryptocurrencies and traditional stock returns move in opposite directions in response to a shock to the U.S. EPU.
 Cryptocurrencies can be used as a hedge against movements in the U.S. EPU.
-On the the other hand, an increase in the Chinese or U.K. EPU causes an increase of both traditional stock and crypto returns.
-In this case, cryptocurrencies (and traditional stocks) behave as a safe-haven against EPU shocks.
+Alternatively, we also document that an increase in the Chinese EPU causes an increase of both traditional stock and crypto returns.
+In this case, cryptocurrencies (and traditional stocks) behave as a safe-haven against Chinese EPU shocks.

 This third result is interesting for at least two reasons.
 First, we document that cryptocurrencies can actually be a useful diversification tool in portfolio management strategies in relation to economic policy uncertainty shocks.
 One of the main advantages that Bitcoin was expected to provide is a protection against inflation of traditional fiat currencies.
 The literature, however, has found limited evidence in support of this role of Bitcoin.
 Similar weak evidence has been found for the portfolio diversification properties of Bitcoin against EPU, mostly limited to extreme market conditions.
-Our structural analysis, on the contrary, obtains significant and robust results, which apply to a general, diverse time period.
+Our structural analysis, however, obtains significant and robust results, which apply to a general, diverse time period.

-The second reason is that the portfolio diversification properties of cryptocurrencies against economic policy uncertainty depends on the originating region of the uncertainty shocks.
-This reflects a higher segmentation of the crypto space, where investors from different countries with exposure to shocks from different regions of the world could invest in cryptocurrencies pursuing quite different goals and strategies.
-Similarly, Karau (2021) finds that the Bitcoin prices respond differently to monetary shocks from the ECB or the Fed.
-These differences, for example, have relevant implications for policy makers and international coordination in designing regulatory frameworks for cryptocurrencies.
+The second reason is that the portfolio diversification properties of cryptocurrencies against economic policy uncertainty may depend on the originating region of the uncertainty shocks.
+This reflects a higher heterogeneity of the crypto space, where investors with exposure to shocks from different regions of the world could invest in cryptocurrencies pursuing quite different goals and strategies.
+These differences, for example, have relevant implications for policymakers and international coordination in designing regulatory frameworks for cryptocurrencies.